 If you need help with this step, see this tutorial:

-Next, set up your Google Alert to send to the email address you have set up …
+Next, create an Alert to send to the email address you have set up …

 (Create Alert and send to email)